Upcoming International Study Opportunities

 Join your peers on an unforgettable study abroad experience organized by faculty members or student groups.
 These experiences are just for engineering students and each one is a unique opportunity that is not offered on a regular basis.

-Mechanical Engineering Students: Summer 2014, LONDON
+Mechanical Engineering Students: Summer 2016, LONDON, ENGLAND

-Electrical Engineering Students: Next Intersession, AUSTRALIA
+Electrical Engineering Students: Next Intersession (January 2017), SYDNEY AND CANBERRA, AUSTRALIA

 Where Can You Study Abroad?